Nike-Inc/Elevate/README.md

 ### CocoaPods

-[CocoaPods](http://cocoapods.org/) is a dependency manager for Cocoa projects.
+[CocoaPods](http://cocoapods.org) is a dependency manager for Cocoa projects.

-CocoaPods 0.36 adds supports for Swift and embedded frameworks.
 You can install it with the following command:

 ```bash
 [sudo] gem install cocoapods
 ```

+> CocoaPods 0.39.0+ is required.

 To integrate Elevate into your Xcode project using CocoaPods, specify it in your [Podfile](http://guides.cocoapods.org/using/the-podfile.html):